thunderseethe/thunderseethe.github.io/content/posts/type-inference.md

 ```
 This case is where we actually assign a type to a type variable.
 When a type variable encounters a (non-variable) type, we unify the two making our concrete type the representative of that type variable's set.
 Moving forward whenever we normalize that type variable, or a type variable in it's set, we'll return this type.

 Before any of that, we call `occurs_check` on our type possibly returning an `InfiniteType` error. `occurs_check` walks our type and makes sure it doesn't have any instance of the type variable we're about to unify it with.
 The reason we need to avoid this is it forms a cycle in our type substitution.
 This is a problem during normalization.
 When normalization substitutes a type, it first normalizes that type.
 But that type contains our variable.
 So we'll look up our type again and normalize it again, looping infinitely.
 Infinite loops do not make for fast type inference, so before we can unify our variable and type we want to make sure we're not creating a cycle.
+Finally, our last case, a type error:
 ```rs
 (left, right) => Err(TypeError::TypeNotEqual(left, right)),
 ```